 Stake border perennial varieties that are tall growing and those that tend to flop over.
-Either use pea sticks -prunings from trees and shrubs are good- or use purpose made support systems.
+Either use pea sticks -prunings from trees and shrubs are good- or purpose-made support systems.

 Hoe off weeds regularly, especially during dry spells.
 A Dutch hoe is perfect for this.

 Treat lawn weeds with a good lawn weed killer such as Weedol Lawn Weedkiller.
 May is the best time to do it because fast-growing weeds are easier to kill.
-However, do not put the cut grass on your compost heap until the fourth cut after applying weedkillers.
-By this time the weedkiller residue will have gone.
+However, do not put the cut grass on your compost heap until the fourth cut after applying weed killer.
+By this time, the weedkiller residue will have gone.

-Mow lawns at least weekly.
+Mow lawns at least once a week.
 A little and often gets the best looking lawn!

 If you already have a water lily and it's grown too big, you can divide it now.

 Keep the water clean by regularly cleaning water filters.
-If the water goes green - called a bloom - put a little barley straw into a net and submerge it in the water.
+If the water goes green, it's called a bloom.
+Put a little barley straw into a net and submerge it in the water.
 This should restore the balance and clean the water.